Winton Group

-Winton Group, Ltd (which includes Winton Capital Management) is a British investment management firm founded by David Harding.
-In the United States, Winton is registered with the Securities and Exchange Commission as an investment advisor and with the Commodity Futures Trading Commission as a CTA, and is authorised by the Financial Conduct Authority in the UK.
+Winton Group (including Winton Capital Management) is a British investment management firm founded by David Harding.
+In the United States, Winton Group is registered with the Securities and Exchange Commission as an investment advisor and with the Commodity Futures Trading Commission as a CTA, and is authorised by the Financial Conduct Authority in the UK.

 The company trades on more than 100 global futures markets in a wide variety of asset classes and on global equity markets.
-The firm was launched with $1.6 million in 1997, reached a peak of $28.5 billion in assets under advisement, before dropping to 7.3 billion by late 2020.
-Winton Group has seven offices around the world: London, New York, Hong Kong, Tokyo, Shanghai, Sydney, and Abu Dhabi.
+The firm was launched with $1.6 million in 1997, reached a peak of $28.5 billion in assets under advisement, before dropping to $7.3 billion by late 2020.

+Winton Group has six offices around the world: London, New York, Hong Kong, Shanghai, Sydney, and Abu Dhabi.

 History

 Early years

-In 1996, physicist and investment manager David Harding left Man AHL (formerly Adam, Harding and Lueck), a systematic managed futures fund and created Winton.
+In 1996, investment manager David Harding left Man AHL (formerly Adam, Harding and Lueck), a systematic managed futures fund and created Winton.
 Using Harding's middle name, the firm began trading in October 1997.
 Winton employs statisticians, engineers and physicists, to pursue investment strategies based on scientific research and analysis.
 According to Harding, Winton had difficulty attracting clients as a commodity trading advisor (CTA), because investors preferred hedge fund strategies that focused on the equity market rather than futures contracts.
 However, using fees that were different from industry standards, the firm was able to secure investors.